Obsidian-TTRPG-Community/13th-Age-SRD-Markdown/Races/Races.md

 Each race also provides the character a special power that can be used once per battle.
 (It is regained after a quick rest.)
 This is called the _racial power_.

-> __13th Age SRD Markdown Note__: Each racial power is listed under each Race.
-Additionally, the powers are also kept in individual files in the Box_of_Powers folder for character sheets and other linking purposes if needed.
+> [!hint] **13th Age SRD Markdown Hint**
+> Each racial power is listed under each Race.
+Additionally, the powers are also kept in individual files in the `Racial-Feats` folder for character sheets and other linking purposes if needed.
 >
 > You may delete them if you do not need them.